jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 is at a heading will cycle through three levels of visibility _locally_ for the current subtree:

-1. all subsections and subheadings completely folded,
+1. all subsections and sub-headings completely folded,
 2. child headings visible,
-3. all subsections and subheadings fully visible.
+3. all subsections and sub-headings fully visible.

 ### Subtree Editing